 Questions Listing Agents Ask Potential Buyers

 Agents aren't just being nosy when they ask buyers questions.
-Sometimes, certain questions are mandatory, either by law, by practice or by the REALTOR® Code of Ethics.
+Sometimes, certain questions are mandatory, either by law, by practice, or by the REALTOR® Code of Ethics.
 Some are simply common sense.

 Understand that agents are not order-takers.
 Buying a home is not like buying a car or shopping for shoes.
 You can't pick out the color and style and slap the purchase on your credit card.
-There is agent protocol.
+There is an agent protocol.
 Expect these questions:

 - Are you prequalified by a lender and do you have proof of funds?
 Agents don't care which lender a buyer chooses or whether the buyer pays cash.
 But the seller will care.
 The seller doesn't want to take the home off the market if the buyer is not qualified to purchase the home.
 Many sellers require a buyer to submit proof of ability to purchase such as a loan preapproval letter along with the purchase offer.

 Buyers who are not yet ready to make a purchase offer should attend open houses and not call an agent to arrange a private showing.
 Agents do not get paid for driving around.
 They want to devote their time to buyers who are prepared to make an offer.

 - Are you working with an agent?
 Agents ask this question because they are required to find out if the buyer already has an agent.
 If the buyer is already working with an agent, that agent could be guilty of interfering with another agent's client—especially if that buyer has signed a buyer-broker agreement.